madalinagriza/61040-portfolio/assignments/problemset2.md

 # Synchronization Questions

-1. **Partial matching:** For generating a nonce, the sync needs just the base for the function, whereas for registering the link, it needs for the base and the targetUrl.
+1. **Partial matching:** For generating a nonce, the sync needs just the base for the function, whereas for registering, it needs for the base and the targetUrl.
 2. **Omitting names:**
     - We can't omit field names that are different than their type name because then we can't disambiguate between two fields which have the same type (e.g Strings)
     - We can't omit field types because they inform system's behavior and relations between actions/state fields.